 A smart economy is based on the interoperability of data resources and digital technologies for the purpose of achieving economic success and the well-being of citizens.
 In order to promote the smart economy in Europe, we need to focus on the initiatives that contribute to the technology-based, universal digitalisation of the economy.

 In creating a favourable environment for new services, it is important to ensure modern, accessible and secure electronic communications across Europe by taking a major step forward towards a Gigabit Society that will require fast, always-on, always-available connectivity.
 The proposed European Electronic Communications Code (EECC) presents a major overhaul of telecommunications rules to prepare Europe for the era of 5G.
 The code should promote investment, competition and the development of new services.
 Swift progress on the Code is the main legislative priority of the Estonian Presidency in the Telecommunications Council.
-We aim to agree on a general approach on the Code and if possible, start the negotiations with the European Parliament.
-The Presidency also aims to reach a general approach on the BEREC regulation.
+The Estonian Presidency has aimed to agree on a general approach on the Code and start the negotiations with the European Parliament.
+The Estonian Presidency has also aimed to reach a general approach on the BEREC regulation.
 (TTE telecom).

 Boosting the cross-border provision of services will have a direct positive impact on the economy as a whole, support the set up and expansion of businesses and offer greater choice and better prices for consumers.
 We need to unleash the full potential of the single market in services by simplifying administrative formalities for businesses and making the most of the opportunities offered by digital technologies.
 It is therefore Estonia's objective to make significant progress in negotiations on the services package, including the general approach concerning the services e-card (EU e-card framework proposal; EU e-card services proposal).
 (COMPET).

-The overarching energy policy narrative of the Estonian Presidency will include a strong connection to the Presidency’s horizontal digital priority.
-The Estonian Presidency will propose a public-private partnership declaration on digitialising the energy sector.
+The overarching energy policy narrative of the Estonian Presidency will include a strong connection to the Estonian Presidency’s horizontal digital priority.
+The Estonian Presidency proposes a public-private partnership declaration on digitialising the energy sector.
 Digitalisation has the capacity to empower consumers and sustainable energy transition like no other policy.
 (TTE energy).

-The Estonian Presidency will promote the mainstreaming of industrial policy into EU strategic initiatives and will continue discussions on a way forward in strengthening the competitiveness of EU industry.
-For the same purpose, the Estonian Presidency will advance the related initiatives supporting the uptake of new technologies and digitalisation, as well as follow up on the Start-up and Scale-up Initiative.
+The Estonian Presidency promotes the mainstreaming of industrial policy into EU strategic initiatives and furthers discussions on a way forward in strengthening the competitiveness of EU industry.
+For the same purpose, the Estonian Presidency has advanced the related initiatives supporting the uptake of new technologies and digitalisation, as well as follow up on the Start-up and Scale-up Initiative.
 (COMPET).

-In the field of space, the Estonian Presidency will contribute to the discussions about the future of the EU space programme Copernicus.
-For this purpose the Estonian Presidency will work on Council conclusions on the Copernicus mid-term evaluation and will organise an EU-ESA informal ministerial meeting on space in Tallinn in November 2017.
-The topic for the meeting will be the perspectives on the future of the Earth observation in Europe in the years of 2020+.
+In the field of space, the Estonian Presidency contributed to the discussions about the future of the EU space programme Copernicus.
+For this purpose the Estonian Presidency has worked on Council conclusions on the Copernicus mid-term evaluation and has also organised an EU-ESA informal ministerial meeting on space in Tallinn in November 2017.
+The topic of the meeting includes the perspectives on the future of the Earth Observation in Europe in the years of 2020+.
 (COMPET).

-Council conclusions are also planned on the results of the interim evaluation of the implementation of the 2014-2016 European satellite navigation programmes Galileo and EGNOS, aimed at establishing a concise link between past lessons learned and developing a long-term vision and ambition for future programmes.
+Council conclusions also cover the results of the interim evaluation of the implementation of the 2014-2016 European satellite navigation programmes Galileo and EGNOS, aimed at establishing a concise link between past lessons learned and developing a long-term vision and ambition for future programmes.
 (TTE).

 In a world of ever-intensifying production, development that preserves the environment must also take place to ensure that each innovation in production and reshaping of consumption patterns and economic development is environmentally friendly.
 Eco-innovation, or innovative smart solutions that reduce the environmental impact of production, business models, consumption, and which shape the living environment at the local level are one of the priorities of the Estonian Presidency.
-Estonia will host several important international events and will dedicate the month of October to highlighting various aspects of eco-innovation, including hackathons on the circular economy and climate change, and the high-level flagship conference 'Nature-based solutions: From innovation to common-use'.
-Ultimately, we aim to adopt Council conclusions on eco-innovation at the Environment Council scheduled for December.
-Our objective is to provide a coherent framework that would link several upcoming communications from the European Commission with efforts on behalf of member states to promote the wider use of eco-innovative solutions.
+Estonia hosted several important international events and dedicated the month of October 2017 to highlighting various aspects of eco-innovation, including hackathons on the circular economy and climate change, and the high-level flagship conference 'Nature-based solutions: From innovation to common-use'.
+Ultimately, we aimed to adopt Council conclusions on eco-innovation at the Environment Council scheduled for December.
+Our objective is providing a coherent framework that would link several upcoming communications from the European Commission with efforts on behalf of member states to promote the wider use of eco-innovative solutions.
 (ENVI).

 One of the goals of the UN 2030 Agenda for Sustainable Development is the restoration of degraded land and soil.
 The EU has both the need and potential for the more effective protection of soils as a resource, as the current policy only contributes to this goal indirectly.
-Estonia is planning to launch a broad-based discussion on the protection of agricultural soil and its importance in sustainable food production.
-In this regard, Estonia emphasises the importance of the greater use of digital soil data at EU level.
-During the Estonian Presidency, we will organise a high-level conference with the aim of drawing attention to the sustainable use of soils from the agricultural perspective.
+Estonia launched a broad-based discussion on the protection of agricultural soil and its importance in sustainable food production.
+In this regard, Estonia has emphasised the importance of the greater use of digital soil data at EU level.
+During the Estonian Presidency, a high-level conference with the aim of drawing attention to the sustainable use of soils from the agricultural perspective was also held.
 (AGRIFISH).

 It is also necessary to take into account that the economy and the labour market of the EU are constantly changing.
 Issues relating to new forms of work created by changes in society and growing technological opportunities are topical subjects for workers, employers and policy-shapers.
-These issues will be discussed at the high-level conference on the future of work, held in Tallinn.
-The discussion will focus on the changes in how we work and the challenges this presents to working conditions, social security, and the skills necessary for the labour market, as well as the potential e-solutions that the state could provide.
-We will also prepare the conclusions of the Council of the EU on this topic.
-The future of work will also be the topic of the informal meeting of the Employment Committee (EMCO) in Tallinn.
+These issues were discussed at the high-level conference on the future of work, held in Tallinn.
+The discussions focused on the changes in how we work and the challenges this presents to working conditions, social security, and the skills necessary for the labour market, as well as the potential e-solutions that the state could provide.
+We also prepared the conclusions of the Council of the EU on this topic.
+The future of work is also the topic of the informal meeting of the Employment Committee (EMCO) in Tallinn.
 (EPSCO).

-In addition to broad discussion on the future of work and the accompanying opportunities, including national e-solutions we will contribute to creating better opportunities for people with special needs to participate in community life.
-To that end, we need to achieve a speedy agreement on the Accessibility Act, to which Estonia, during the Estonian Presidency, will significantly contribute.
-The legal framework that will be created with the directive will help the EU and member states meet the obligations arising from the UN Convention on the Rights of Persons with Disabilities.
-Furthermore, making the cross-border provision of accessible products and services easier for companies will contribute to innovation and economic growth.
+In addition to broad discussion on the future of work and the accompanying opportunities, including national e-solutions we have contributed to creating better opportunities for people with special needs to participate in community life.
+To that end, we need to achieve a speedy agreement on the Accessibility Act, to which Estonia, during the Estonian Presidency, has contributed significantly.
+The legal framework created with the directive will help the EU and member states meet the obligations arising from the UN Convention on the Rights of Persons with Disabilities.
+Furthermore, making the cross-border provision of accessible products and services easier for companies contributes to innovation and economic growth.
 (EPSCO).

-In addition to the changed nature of work Estonia wants to focus on the modernisation of education and the labour market to ensure that knowledge and skills, including digital skills, are keeping up with these changes.
+In addition to the changed nature of work Estonia has focused on the modernisation of education and the labour market to ensure that knowledge and skills, including digital skills, are keeping up with these changes.
 In order to strengthen Europe’s competitiveness, it is essential to invest in the development of skills and to move forward with the initiatives triggered by the New Skills Agenda and subsequent Commission initiatives on youth and education.
-As the holder of the Presidency of the Council of the EU, Estonia intends to focus on creating better links between education and the labour market.
-We will continue to review the Europass Decision to achieve better implementation and synergy between digital tools designed for documenting people’s skills and qualifications and to modernise these tools for the digital age.
+As the holder of the Presidency of the Council of the EU, Estonia has focused on creating better links between education and the labour market; and reviewed the Europass Decision to achieve better implementation and synergy between digital tools designed for documenting people’s skills and qualifications and to modernise these tools for the digital age.
 (EYCS).